Python-Markdown/markdown/docs/extensions/api.md

 string ready for output.
 Note that preprocessors use a list of lines while postprocessors use a single multi-line string.

+#### Example

-Here is a simple example:
+Here is a simple example that change the output to one big page showing the raw html.

 ```python
 from markdown.postprocessors import Postprocessor